TharunMH/SC1015-project/README.md

 1. How to extract information from the internet, specifically Yahoo Finance.
 2. How to convert said data into a CSV file.
 3. Handling imbalanced datasets by getting rid of NULL Values.
+4. What are the properties of time series data.
+5. What are some of the machine learning techniques used to perform numeric predictions using time series data.
-4. How to apply the Granger Causality test on time series to check how "temporally" related they are.
+6. How to apply the Granger Causality test on time series to check how "temporally" related they are.
-5. How to use XGB to predict values of one time series using another.
+7. How to use XGB to predict values of one time series using another.

 ## References
 - https://xgboost.readthedocs.io/en/stable/python/python_intro.html